b-venter/Matrix-Docker-install/README.md

 - Synapse
 - Nginx serving Synapse and Element
-The final piece is only required for voice and video calls: coTURN
+The final piece is only required for voice and video calls: coTURN Note that this setup does not include federation to otehr matrix servers, but once you have mastered this part, adding federation shouldn't be too hard.

 This is diagrammed below: